intellisphe/resources/README.md

 4. Saves the DataFrame to a CSV file named 'output.csv'.
 5. Prints the DataFrame and the average ad size in bytes.
 6. If an S3 bucket name is provided, syncs the CSV file to the specified S3 bucket.
+7. If an influx bucket name is provided, syncs the dataframe to the specified influx db.

 Please ensure that the AWS credentials have the necessary permissions to write to the specified S3 bucket.